proboscide99/Z80-MBC2-V/Firmware/README.md

 This project has been tested using **Arduino IDE 1.8.19** with **MightyCore v2.2.2**, so the verified instructions provided below are related to this environment.

 You can, of course, compile it from source and program it into the MCU using Arduino IDE 2.x and a more recent version of MightyCore.

 If you use a different tool version, please leave a message so the instructions for that specific setup can be added.

-If your device is blank, you first need to program it using an external hardware programmer:
-you cannot upload the sketch directly via the serial port, as this requires a bootloader to be present in the MCU.
+If your device is blank, you first need to program it using an external hardware programmer (you cannot upload the sketch directly via the serial port).

 The repository provides both source code and pre-compiled .hex files (with and without a bootloader).
 The bootloader embedded in the file is **Optiboot**, configured for a **20MHz** crystal.